 Each repository comes with a Vagrant file for local development.
 You can follow these steps to set up the Vagrant environment corresponding to your site.
 This way, you can develop and test locally, and, when you are satisfied, merge the code with the

-master branch and push it to live.
+master branch and push it to the live site.

 Like we said earlier, pushing to a site’s git master branch means deploying it to live, and each site comes with its own git repository.
-We will use this to our advantage to create the well known development pipeline:
+We will use this to our advantage to create the well-known development pipeline:

 local - staging - production.
 In order to do this, you need two Presslabs sites, one for production (